BOND: License to Train with Black-Box Functions: Related Work

 \subsection{Reservoir Computing}

-Conventional examples of RC include Echo State Networks (ESN) \citep{jaeger_tute} and liquid state machines \citep{wolfganggang}, which employ recurrent connections, allowing for memory retention.
-This property is especially useful for problems with sequential dynamics such as time-series prediction \citep{LUKOSEVICIUS2009127,jaeger2} and speech recognition \citep{10.1016/j.neunet.2007.04.016, 1716215}.
-We note that, as analogue devices can be fixed or time-dependent in nature, their usefulness in offloading classical computation to physical processes is promising for both applications with and without sequential dynamics.
-Existing explorations of analogue devices in RC include examples like a literal bucket of water \citep{bucketwater,en16145366}, though they more commonly involve electronic, mechanical, biological or chemical structures \citep{vrugt2024introductionreservoircomputing,TANAKA2019}.
-More intricate designs include the development of neuromorphic spiking networks in \cite{neuromorphic, neuromorphic_structured}, demonstrating similar behavior to biological networks, and quantum reservoirs in \cite{fujii2020quantumreservoircomputingreservoir}.
-We also note an increasing interest in the use of quantum circuits as feature transforms, recently demonstrated by \cite{hsbc}.
-Whilst all of these methods require further investigation, we contend that BOND affords an opportunity to understand these analogue devices in a way which was not previously possible.
+Conventional examples of RC include Echo State Networks (ESN) \cite{jaeger_tute} and liquid state machines \cite{wolfganggang}, which employ recurrent connections, allowing for memory retention.
+This property is especially useful for problems with sequential dynamics such as time-series prediction \cite{LUKOSEVICIUS2009127,jaeger2} and speech recognition \cite{10.1016/j.neunet.2007.04.016, 1716215}.
+However, the computation defined by physical RC devices can be fixed or time-dependent in nature.
+As a result, the utility of a physical device in efficiently offloading digitized computation holds promise for both applications with and without sequential dynamics.
+Existing explorations of physical devices in RC include examples like a literal bucket of water in \citet{bucketwater,en16145366}, though they more commonly involve electronic, mechanical, biological or chemical structures \cite{vrugt2024introductionreservoircomputing,TANAKA2019}.
+More intricate designs include the development of neuromorphic spiking networks in \citet{neuromorphic, neuromorphic_structured}, and quantum reservoirs \cite{fujii2020quantumreservoircomputingreservoir}.
+We also note applications of quantum-based circuits as feature transforms, recently demonstrated by \citet{hsbc,quantum_spin_timeseries}.
+Although each method independently merits further investigation, BOND's unique access to accurate derivative information enables novel research directions, including the integration of such devices into trainable neural network architectures.